mintutifr/HGCAL-App/README.md

       1. Open terminal

-      2. Select or create a folder where you want to create the environment
+      2. Select or create a folder where you want to create the environment (let say you want to create one inside the cloned repository)

-      3. Enter "cd folderName"
+      3. Enter "cd HGCAL-App"

       4. Enter "python3.8 -m venv pcb-ENV"